-The height of the boundary layer BL (z{BL}) was determined from 15 min average profiles of θ using the parcel method (Holzworth, 1967, 1964) and from half-hourly average profiles of the reflectivity of the vertical acoustical antenna by visual inspection,

-- age profiles of the reflectivity of the vertical acoustical antenna by visual inspection, whereas a secondary maximum of reflectivity indicates the BL height (Beyrich, 1997).
-Both methods yielded similar BL heights (Fig. 6) with a maximum of 380 m at 13:30 h.
-The onset of the evolution of the convective boundary layer CBL detected by the parcel method (09:00 h) was one hour later than inferred from the reflectivity data (08:00 h). - 20 Growth rates of the CBL were around 50 m h^{-1} with both methods.
-The height of the CBL reached the TOP station around 12:00 h, that means, the TOP station was clearly outside the CBL around 09:00 h.
+The height of the boundary layer BL ( $z{BL}$ ) was determined from 15 min average profiles of $\theta$ using the parcel method (Holzworth, 1964 and 1967) and from half-hourly average profiles of the reflectivity of the vertical acoustical antenna by visual inspection.
+A secondary maximum of reflectivity indicates the BL height (Beyrich, 1997).
+Both methods yielded similar BL heights (Fig. 6) with a maximum of 380 m a.g.l. at 13:30 h.
+The onset of the evolution of the convective boundary layer CBL detected by the parcel method (09:00 h) was one hour later than inferred from the reflectivity data (08:00 h).
+Growth rates of the CBL were around 50 m h-1 with both methods.
+The height of the CBL reached the TOP station around 12:00 h, that means, the TOP station